elopio/docs/source/includes/_uiConventions.md

 export default MarketsList;
 ```
-All components should be semantically tagged, highly reusable, and DRY.
-Components should have comments for functionality that may be non-obvious, depend on other methods, requires a complex mutation/filer, etc.

-To help ensure this, the following conventions have been employed:

-#### Layout Conventions:
-There is only one `main` tag, which is currently employed in the [app.jsx](https://github.com/AugurProject/augur/blob/master/src/modules/app/components/app.jsx) component, to contain all view content.
-All top-level components (i.e. - views) should be contained within a `section` tag.
-Though valid, `section` should only be used for view level components.
-All `section` tags should have an accompanying `id` attribute (excluding unique semantic tags (main, header, footer, etc.)).
-All reusable components should be contained within an `article` tag unless this use would be semantically incorrect; in which case, use whatever tag is appropriate.
-All components should be standard HTML5 elements with their default behaviors intact. (*Note: Due to some implementation constraints, there may be a reason to deviate from this, but it should be dialoged over prior to implementation.*)

 #### React Conventions
 Props that are being passed to a component should be explicit from both ends and Prop validations should have required props first, optional props after.